klmmmv/thesis/chap2.md

 Those reoccurring functions may appear mostly within a subject, but are also able to depict functions which span over several subjects.
-A behaviour macro is very similar to a sub-process in BPMN.
+A behaviour macro is very similar to a global sub-process in BPMN.
 As the BPMN 2.0 states, a sub-process is an activity that encapsulates a process and once it is instantiated, its elements behave as in a normal process [^bpmn].
 A macros graphic representation (see +@fig:macro) is a simple table consisting of three rows.